Shopping list

 Foods not to eat

-• Alcohol: Limit alcohol consumption as it can impair coordination, hydration, and recovery.
+• Alcohol: Limit alcohol consumption as it can dehydrate the skin and contribute to puffiness and inflammation.

 Main benefits